-Steven is one-quarter Choctaw, from the Mississippi Band of Choctaw, but because the tribe requires one-half or higher blood quantum, he is ineligible for tribal members.
-Nevertheless, he’s proud of his heritage, descending from one of the last great chiefs of the Choctaw, Moshulatubbee (“Determined to Kill”).
-His fifth-great grandfather led thousands of Choctaw from Mississippi to the Indian Territory (Oklahoma) in the Trail of Tears.
+I’m Choctaw, from the Mississippi Band of Choctaw and descend from one of the last great chiefs of the Choctaw, Moshulatubbee (“Determined to Kill”).
+He led thousands of Choctaw from Mississippi to Indian Territory (Oklahoma) in the Trail of Tears.
 I’m also Scottish, my ancestors hailing from Hunterston in Ayrshire, Scotland.
 They came to the New World in the early eighteenth century.

 A lot of my content is what I’m studying and preaching and teaching at Glendale Road.
 Occasionally, I might add some early American history here or there as it relates to the day.
 I consider myself a classical liberal, or libertarian, politically.
 To my conservative friends, I’m liberal.
 To my liberal friends, I’m conservative.
 I just enjoy not pleasing anyone.
 What can I say?
 However, I believe in civility and courtesy, because I’m truly interested in learning and not just winning arguments.
 Grace & Peace!